Rabcor/mpv-extended-osc/README.md

 This is primarily a UI extension for MPV, it very slightly alters the layout of the base OSC, adds shuffle and repeat buttons, and thumbnail support based on thumbfast, and a configurable history management script that auto-opens the last file or auto opens the history list when opening mpv without a file selected.

-Only tested on Linux and my edit of thumbfast also works only on Linux.
+Only tested on Linux and my edit of thumbfast also works only on Linux (I stripped out the windows and macos parts because I don't use those operating systems, and never will.)

 Dependencies: